 The Tariff Schedule of the United States provides many opportunities for FTZ users.
 FTZ users look for differences in duty rates between components and final manufactured products.
 Products manufactured or assembled from foreign-sourced components within an FTZ may be subject to a lower duty rate than the sum of the parts from which they were made.
 This also applies to sets or kits.

 Made in Hawaii

 Products that are manufactured in FTZs may, if certain requirements are met, qualify for “Made in the USA” or “Made in Hawaii” labels even if the final product incorporates foreign components.

 Goods which are in a Zone for a bona fide Customs reason are exempt from State and local ad valorem taxes.

-Importers who store their merchandise in bonded warehouses that are not part of a Foreign-Trade Zone must post a bond, and their goods may only be stored for a maximum of five years.
 Importers who use FTZs post no bond and their merchandise may remain in the Zone indefinitely.
-Manufacturing, processing or altering goods in Customs bonded warehouses are limited.
+In contrast, importers who store their merchandise in normal, bonded warehouses that are not part of a Foreign-Trade Zone must post a bond, and their goods may only be stored for a maximum of five years.
+Moreover, manufacturing, processing or altering goods in normal, bonded warehouses are limited.
 In Foreign-Trade Zones, similar restrictions do not apply.

 Customs & Border Protection requirements within FTZs and federal criminal sanctions are deterrents against theft.
 The Hawaii Foreign-Trade Zone has never had an incident of lost goods which may result in lower insurance costs for you.